-Once an event has been approved as a special event the organisers will invite applications to be made by street traders wanting to trade at the event.
+If an event is approved for a subsidised street trading rate the event organiser will be sent a street trading event application link so that they can invite applications to be made by street traders wanting to trade at the event.
+To be eligible for the subsidised street trading rate, the event organiser must have a strong track record of event /street trading compliance and have no outstanding fees.
 Consents will be issued by the Council to individual traders on successful application to the council.
+The application details and deadlines are set out in the Street Trading procedure.